 Looking for any AP to pick up some easy credit?

 If you’re just looking for an easy AP, the following should all be good options:

-All four courses are widely recommended by course alumni, with the slight exception of Computer Science Principles which is not recommended by 14% of alumni – that’s a little higher than normal.
+All three courses are widely recommended by course alumni, with the slight exception of Computer Science Principles which is not recommended by 14% of alumni – that’s a little higher than normal.

 See also the section on “Easiest AP Classes Ranked By Student Difficulty Ratings” above.

 Looking for a challenging AP class to really test yourself?